 Fountain of Africa is from December 8th 2011 and it was a follow-up and based on the proximate black and white ink sketch from November 8th 2011.
 Mountains and some kind of a huge tree-sized plant make the surrounding setting in both and I picked the woman-motif and giraffe for the color work too,

 I saw the Sprite in my dream on December 2002 (the comic book image where the sprite and the swan meet).
-I woke up and drew it so I could remember it.

 The final A4 illustration and original 2008 pencil sketch, which was finally to be an etching aquatint graphic work (2009).
-It is 21×31 cm and there are only about 10 prints with slightly different tones.
+It is 21×31 cm and there are about 10 prints with slightly different tones.

 The layout construction was inspired by the legendary Ultima II: Revenge of the Enchantress (1982) role-playing game box’s panoramic artwork (the game was released by Sierra On-Line Inc. / SierraVenture).